Bijolia Parshvanath temple: About temple

 Five Jain temples was constructed in 1160 CE by Mahajan Lala during the reign of King Somesvara of Chahamanas empire.
 The main temple is a large structure consisting of a small model of the temple.
 The temple is dedicated to Parshvanatha and is a major Jain pilgrimage center.
+The historic Jain temple group is associated with a Panchayatana arrangement, consisting of a principal shrine with four subsidiary shrines.
+A kund (water reservoir) also forms part of the religious complex.